Agape - Food Bank & Services

 With the goal of making our food bank a resource hub, we invite partner agencies to provide services and resources beyond our capabilities.

-We are honored to host these incredible partners: Community to Community, Inspire Development Center, Whatcom Goodwill Job Training and Education Center, Skagit Valley College Cardinal Career Scholars & CAMP Program, Wage and Hour Division, Opportunity Council Rental Assistance, Labor & Industries Language Access Program, NWESD 189 Migrant Education.
+We are honored to host these incredible partners: Community to Community, Inspire Development Center, Whatcom Goodwill Job Training and Education Center, Skagit Valley College Cardinal Career Scholars & CAMP Program, Wage and Hour Division, Opportunity Council Rental Assistance, Labor & Industries Language Access Program, NWESD 189 Migrant Education, Assumption Catholic Church, Bellingham Food Bank, Empower Next Generations, Whatcom County Libraries, SeaMar, Vamos Outdoors, NAMI, OIC.

-The goal of the hospitality table is to increase the joyful, dignified and relational aspects of the food bank by providing a hot meal while families get their groceries.
+The goal of the hospitality table at Agape Food Bank is to increase the joyful, dignified and relational aspects of the food bank by providing a hot meal while families get their groceries.

-We are grateful for the delicious tacos from La Gloria Market and the many generous donors who make this meal for 300+ individuals possible each week.
+We are grateful for the delicious food from Chispita de Sabor and La Gloria Market, and the many generous donors who make this meal for 300+ individuals possible each week.

-Multiple times per week, Agape facilitates educational and recreational activities for the children of farmworkers.
-Activities include reading, science experiments, arts and crafts, soccer, red light/green light, and a community meal ... and lots of bubbles!
+Multiple times per week, Agape facilitates educational and recreational activities for the children of farmworkers at 3 farmworker housing sites.
+Activities include reading, science experiments, arts and crafts, soccer, red light/green light, a community meal ... and lots of bubbles!

-Supporting organic, just farms with volunteer labor is an important aspect of social justice as we work to change and improve the farming systems.
+Supporting organic, just farms is an important aspect of social justice as we work to change and improve the farming systems.
+Our groups volunteer at farms throughout Whatcom County to support a better version of agriculture and to care for creation.

-Our incredible partners include Bellingham Food Bank's Small Potatoes Gleaning Project, Bellingham Country Gardens, Growing Veterans, Breckenridge Blueberries and Common Threads.
+Our incredible partners include Bellingham Food Bank's Gleaning Project, Bellingham Country Gardens, Growing Veterans, Breckenridge Blueberries, Common Threads School Gardens, and Christ the King Farm.

 In 2019, Agape began awarding college scholarships for farmworkers pursing higher education as a way to further support the farmworker families.
 The scholarship recipients are awarded $500.